HumaIlyas/Project-5-Mildew-detection-leaves-images-identification/README.md

 2 - The client is interested in predicting if a cherry tree is healthy or contains powdery mildew.

 ## Hypotheses and Validation Methods
 Project hypotheses and the methods to validate them are described below.
-The detailed validation process will be displayed in the dashboad.<br>
+The detailed validation process will be displayed in the dashboard.<br>
 1- I suspect that mildew-contained cherry leaves have clear signs on their surface to differentiate them from the uninfected leaves.

 - An average image and varability image study can help to investigate it.

 2- I suggest that images of mildew-contained cherry leaves will have several differences compared with uninfected leaves in order to train the model with an image dataset.

-- The dataset will be analysed using train, validation, and test techniques to investigate the accuracy of image identification.
+- The dataset will be analysed using train, validation, and test techniques to investigate the accuracy of Powdery Mildew Detection.

 3- I suggest that binary classification will be the best method to determine the difference between infected and uninftected leaves, considering that the sample dataset contains images classified as infected and uninfected leaves.